CescaNeri/asai/13_MetaML.md

 * Hyper-parameters
 * Metrics

-Explore all the configurations is unfeasible, we need to explore a few of them but in a smart way:
+Explore all the configurations is unfeasible, we need to explore a few of them bu t in a smart way:

 * Divide the exploration in iterations
 * Keep track of past evaluation scores